Improving Work Engagement

 SH Initiatives to Support Various Workstyles to Realize a Work-Life Balance

-We are also striving to improve engagement (job satisfaction) by establishing a workplace where employees feel motivated and grow.
+We are also striving to improve work engagement by establishing a workplace where employees feel motivated and grow.
 We periodically monitor the scores of the annual engagement survey, digging deeper into the background of each department and setting action plans for improvement, leading to increased engagement.

 In addition, we revised our personnel system so that individual evaluations can be more clearly reflected in salaries.
 In addition, interviews provide opportunities for feedback to individuals during which supervisors can share the details of evaluation results to subordinates and provide advice for improvement, allowing employees to feel a sense of growth.
 And supervisors and subordinates can discuss future career steps, designing the way they work from the perspective of the future, to bolster the perception of doing rewarding work.